 Arrangements have been made to maintain a distance of 2m between parents and guardians and between parents and guardians and school staff.

 Aim of any arrangements is to avoid congregation of people at the school gates where physical distancing may not be respected.

 Staggered drop off/pick up times are in place.

 Due to our current building works additional access points cannot be used to reduce congestion.

 When arriving at school, boys are encouraged to only arrive at their allotted time.
 At their allotted time, boys are encouraged to walk straight to their classroom and not congregate at the school gate.

 Physical Distancing outside of the classroom and within the school

 The Board of Management strives to support, within the confines of the public health advice, the good staff morale and healthy social atmosphere and relationships which is enjoyed by the staff in St. Patrick’s BNS, Hollypark.
 The Board recognises the effect good staff morale and social relationships have on creating and sustaining a healthy workplace and also on the teaching and learning in our school.

-To this end, the Board is keen to keep the Staffroom operational albeit in a limited form but to also support and sustain good relationships that exist amongst our staff through facilitating small groups of staff to ‘lunch’ together within the social distance requirements.
+To this end, the Board is keen to keep the outdoor staffroom operational albeit in a limited form but to also support and sustain good relationships that exist amongst our staff through facilitating small groups of staff to ‘lunch’ together within the social distance requirements.

-Physical distancing of 2 m will apply in the staffroom.
-There will be a limited number of spaces for lunch available for seating in the staffroom.
+Physical distancing of 2 m will apply in the outdoor staffroom.
+Room 5 (previous staffroom) is closed.
 Staff must only seat in the designated areas.